esnitkin914/Comparative_Genomics/day1_morning/README.md

 gzip -d E_coli.fna.gz
 ```

-v) These files are genome assemblies in fasta format.
+These files are genome assemblies in fasta format.
 Fasta files are a common sequence data format that is composed of alternating sequence headers (sequence names and comments) and their corresponding sequences.
 Of great importance, the sequence header lines must start with “>”.
 These genome assemblies have one header line for each contig in the assembly, and our goal will be to count the number of contigs/sequences.
 To do this we will string together two Unix commands: “grep” and “wc”. “grep” (stands for global regular expression print), is an extremely powerful pattern matching command, which we will use to identify all the lines that start with a “>”. “wc” (stand for word count) is a command for counting words, characters and lines in a file.
 To count the number of contigs in one of your fasta files enter:

 ```
 grep ">" E_coli.fna | wc -l
 ```

-vi) Try this command on other assemblies to see how many contigs they have
+Try this command on other assemblies to see how many contigs they have

 Your first sequence analysis program!!!
 ---------------------------------------